mcstllns/moodleQ/README.md

 Some of the things it allows you to do are:

 * Build questionnaires very quickly from files or databases.
-* Prepare exams easily with problems and documents in any format embedded in the questions.
+* Prepare exams easily with questions and documents in any format embedded in the questions.
 * Create questions with embedded databases to be downloaded and analyzed individually for each student.

 ***